-6.33 There are other areas in the city centre, for example along Riverside, where there may be opportunities to seek to enhance open space provision adjacent to the river which will help to meet the recreational needs of the existing and growing population in the city centre and east Norwich.
+6.34 There are other areas in the city centre, for example along Riverside and at Elm Hill Gardens, where there may be opportunities to seek to enhance open space provision adjacent to the river which will help to meet the recreational needs of the existing and growing population in the city centre and east Norwich.
 Opportunities should be taken where possible to maximise such open spaces and ensure that they are designed to complement and enhance the river frontage.

-6.34 The river already possesses several areas that afford quiet and more naturalised spaces, such as along the Marriott's Way approaching Hellesdon Mill, Anderson's Meadow and around the Cow Tower.
+6.35 The river already possesses several areas that afford quiet and more naturalised spaces, such as along the Marriott's Way approaching Hellesdon Mill, including the Marlpit Paddocks, Anderson's Meadow, Train Wood, and around the Cow Tower.
 Whitlingham Country Park and the historic Wensum Park also provide open space along the river corridor.
-As many of these areas are designated as County Wildlife Sites, Local Nature Reserves or public parks they represent the best opportunities to develop a recognised series of long term open spaces that support wildlife and peoples use of the river.
+As many of these areas are designated as

+County Wildlife Sites, Local Nature Reserves or public parks they represent the best opportunities to develop a recognised series of long term open spaces that support wildlife and peoples use of the river.